The LABA theme for 2022 is BROKEN.

-If these subjects move you, we invite you to apply and be our fellow for 2019-2020.
-Together, we’ll use classical Jewish texts to inspire art, dialogue, and study.
-Most importantly, we’ll have a great time talking, eating, drinking and learning in the lush, fertile, free-flowing, romantic, super-serious and endlessly playful environment of LABA: A Laboratory for Jewish Culture.
+Most importantly, we’ll have a rich time talking, eating, drinking, learning, and laughing in the lush, fertile, free-flowing, romantic, super-serious, and endlessly playful environment of LABA New York: A Laboratory for Jewish Culture.